-The task planning capability of FMs has advanced the complexity of tasks that a humanoid can accomplish.
-For instance, Figure~AI demonstrates fast, dexterous manipulation skills selected by a VLM that interprets natural language commands and the surrounding environment.
-In~\cite{PADL} and~\cite{Prompt_Plan_Perform}, pre-trained LLMs are used to select skills and task goals for animated humanoid characters.
+Such task planning capability of FMs has advanced the complexity of tasks that a humanoid can accomplish.
+For instance, ~\cite{PADL} and~\cite{Prompt_Plan_Perform} use pre-trained LLMs to select skills and task goals for animated humanoid characters.
 OmniH2O~\cite{he2024omnih2o} employs GPT-4~\cite{openai2023gpt4} to select autonomous skills such as greeting a human.
 HYPERmotion~\cite{wang2024hypermotion} applies an LLM to construct task graphs that enable a hybrid wheeled-leg robot to execute complex loco-manipulation tasks.
-However, using FMs to plan with a fixed skill set is limited in skill versatility.
-In addition, for complex behaviors such as those in humanoid loco-manipulation tasks, it is essential to allow FMs to author the detailed motions of low-level skills, instead of selecting from existing, relatively-abstract low-level skills.
+However, using FMs with a fixed skill set limits skill versatility.
+In addition, for complex behaviors such as those in humanoid loco-manipulation tasks, it is essential to allow FMs to author the detailed motions of low-level skills, instead of selecting from the existing, relatively-abstract low-level skills.